 - Compelling people to share

 You can address all of these social media branding issues by following the tips above on creating a unique brand voice and maintaining consistency across all the channels you use.
-The reasons for adopting social selling discussed above also contains some handy tips on making the most of social selling.
+The reasons for adopting social selling discussed above also contain some handy tips on making the most of social selling.

 It all comes down to being honest, helpful, relevant, friendly, and completely transparent.
 That's precisely how you can show you're credible and trustworthy, which leads to higher engagement, and more leads and conversions.

 Using social selling wisely means being proactive and offering a helping hand at the right moment of need.
-Listen to what your target audience is saying about their needs, your brand, and gain insight into their ultimate pain points regarding the products or services you offer.
+Listen to what your target audience is saying about their needs, and your brand, and gain insight into their ultimate pain points regarding the products or services you offer.

 Considering this lets you avoid common social media branding pitfalls and enables you to create a unified brand image that will supercharge your sales and ROI.
 It may sound a bit overwhelming now, and it may be challenging at first, but be patient, break the above steps down into small tasks, and you will experience very positive results.